 So you see, without website hosting your site will not be visible on the world wide web anywhere in the world.

 So if you want to set up a website to show up on the Internet, website hosting is a requirement.

-I remember a couple times when I decided not to go with a well know hosting company because I thought I could save a couple dollars because I thought all the hosting companies are the same, but come to find out later, they are not!
+I remember a couple of times when I decided not to go with a well know hosting company because I thought I could save a couple of dollars because I thought all the hosting companies are the same but come to find out later, they are not!